4 Things Law Firms Should Outsource

 You want your firm to grow and increase revenue, but your attorneys are tired from working 80+ hours a week.
 They’re expected to perform legal work but also administrative tasks, and their stamina is wearing thin.

-If that sounds like your firm, consider outsourcing.
+If that sounds like your firm, consider legal outsourcing.

 According to Clio, the majority of lawyers (77%) who work outside business hours reported that they do so to catch up on work that they didn’t or couldn’t get done during the workday.